opspark-ctrl-alt-elite/PopOut1/README.md

 ## User Profile
 - View user profile picture, name, Gmail, and interests.
-- Edit event to alter the user profile's name, picture (is uploaded), and interests (are the same as the categories that can be applied to events).
+- Edit event to alter the user profile's name, picture (is uploaded), and interests (are the same as the popup categories and helps to recommend popups to you based on said interests).
 - See bookmarked events.
 - Delete user profile.